Oshawa: Ethnicity

 In 2006, 8.1% of the residents were visible minorities, 37.4% of whom were Black Canadians.

-Note: Totals greater than 100% due to multiple origin responses.

 Economy

 Oshawa is headquarters to General Motors Canada, which has large-scale manufacturing and administrative operations in the city and employs many thousands both directly and indirectly.
 Since Windsor, Ontario houses Chrysler Canada headquarters, the two cities have something of a friendly rivalry for the title of "Automotive Capital of Canada", which is now held by Oshawa.
 While the company's once essential role in the local economy has diminished, it remains the largest local employer.
 In November 2018, General Motors announced the closing of the plant, with the layoff of both salaried and hourly workers.
 On 20 December 2018 the last car was assembled at the Oshawa plant.
 On 4 November 2020, GM announced "Subject to ratification of the 2020 agreement with Unifor, General Motors plans to bring pickup production back to the Oshawa Assembly Plant.
-Construction will begin immediately at Oshawa Assembly and will include a new body shop and flexible assembly module, to support a fast response to strong customer demand for GM’s new family of pickup trucks.
-Oshawa pickup production started on 10 November 2021 when the first Canadian-made Silverado was completed.
+Construction will begin immediately at Oshawa Assembly and will include a new body shop and flexible assembly module, to support a fast response to strong customer demand for GM's new family of pickup trucks.
+The Oshawa plant produced its first pickup on in 2021, a Chevy Silverado.

 The revenue collection divisions of the Ontario Ministry of Finance occupy one of the main office buildings in the city's downtown.
 Oshawa City Hall, Tribute Communities Centre, The Robert McLaughlin Gallery are also in the downtown core.
-The University of Ontario Institute of Technology occupies five buildings in downtown.
-More than 1,900 UOIT. students and staff attend class and work in downtown Oshawa.
+Ontario Tech University occupies five buildings in downtown.
+More than 1,900 Ontario Tech University students and staff attend class and work in downtown Oshawa.

-The city's older southern neighbourhoods tend to be considerably less affluent than its more suburban northern sections, which are rapidly expanding as Toronto commuters move in.
-The southern half of the city consists of industrial zones and compact housing designed for early 20th century industrial workers, while the northern half has a suburban feel more typical of later decades.
-High wages paid to unionized GM employees have meant that these workers could enjoy a relatively high standard of living, although such jobs are much scarcer today than they once were.
-During its heyday after World War II, General Motors offered some of the best manufacturing jobs available in Canada and attracted thousands of workers from economically depressed areas of the country, particularly the Maritimes, Newfoundland, rural Quebec and northern Ontario.
-The city was also a magnet for European immigrants in the skilled trades, and boasts substantial Polish, Ukrainian, Hungarian, Croatian, German, Slovak and Russian ethnic communities.